 Nursing Facilities

-A beneficiary who is a resident of a nursing facility (NF) prior to enrollment will not be required to change NFs during the duration of Cal MediConnect if the facility is licensed by the California Department of Public Health (CDPH), meets acceptable quality standards and the facility and MMP agree to Medi-Cal rates in accordance with the three-way contract.
+A beneficiary who is a resident of a nursing facility (NF) prior to enrollment will not be required to change NFs during the duration of Cal MediConnect if the facility is licensed by the California Department of Public Health (CDPH), meets acceptable quality standards and the facility and MMP agree to Medicare rates if the service is a Medicare service, or Medi-Cal rates if the service is a Medi-Cal service, in accordance with the three-way contract.
 This provision is automatic, meaning the beneficiary does not have to make a request to the MMP to invoke this provision.
 The MMP shall determine the duration of residency through the same process specified previously for verifying a pre-existing provider relationship, which is through historical utilization data or documentation from the beneficiary or provider.

 DOCUMENTATION REVIEW: